tahminehmehrabii/RNASeqAnalysis/README.md

 # RNA-Seq Analysis of Oxaliplatin-Resistant PANC1 Cells

 Differential gene expression in oxaliplatin-resistant versus untreated PANC1 cells was also analyzed to identify potential biomarkers associated with drug resistance.
 This RNA-Seq pipeline is designed to process, analyze, and quantify gene expression data efficiently.
-Most steps were performed using the Linux operating system (as noted in script comments), except for the final stage.
 The key objectives of this pipeline are as follows:

 ## 1: Data Collection: